jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

   (b) each application for registration.

 ### 26 Application for provisional registration
-(1) Any person may apply to the Director-General to provisionally register a trade name product of an agricultural compound.
+(1) Any person may apply to the Director-General to provisionally register a trade name product.
 (2) An application made under subsection (1) must be notified in accordance with section 13 but is not notified in accordance with section 14.
 (3) Sections 10, 11, 12, 15, and 19(a), (ab), (b), (c), and (d), with the necessary modifications, apply to any application for provisional registration under subsection (1).

 ### 27 Decision on application for provisional registration
 (1) The Director-General must consider any application made under section 26 and must identify, in accordance with section 19(a), (ab), (b), (c), and (d), the risks likely to be caused by provisionally registering the trade name product.
-(2) The Director-General must provisionally register the trade name product if— (a) the provisional registration will enable the product’s use—
+(2) The Director-General must grant the application and provisionally register the trade name product if— (a) the provisional registration will enable the product’s use—
     (i) for the purpose of obtaining further information on it in order to determine whether it should be registered under section 21; or
     (ii) in research that does not have as a purpose the registration of the product in New Zealand; and